-Before undergoing surgery, you’ll most likely meet with your surgeon/anesthesiologist, or nurse to review and gather lots of information from you.
-Health care providers and workers will ask you the same questions more than once not because we forget your answers or want to make you upset, but because want to add lots of layers of security throughout the process.
-Different healthcare providers asking the same questions can help reduce the risk of a mistake occurring.
-Medical mistakes are a huge issue, and so remember when we ask you for the same information over and over, we really care about you!
+Before undergoing surgery, you will meet with your surgeon, anesthesiologist, and nurse to review and gather lots of information from you.
+Health care providers will ask you the same questions more than once.
+They don’t ask because they forget your answers or want to make you upset, but because they want to make sure the information is correct.
+Different people asking the same questions can help reduce the risk of a mistake occurring.
 Some information that we gather before surgery includes the following:

-- Medical record like past surgeries and current health conditions
+- Medical record (this includes past surgeries and current/previous health conditions)

 - OTC (Over the counter) medications like aspirin or melatonin

 - Herbal supplements or vitamins like fish oil, or turmeric

 Prior Medication Issues